weixian-zhang/CanYou/README.md

 # CanYou
-A generic policy-based authorization system to support any Apps and APIs in performing authorization.
-CanYou's is powered by OPA.
+A generic policy-based authorization engine to support authorization of any Apps and APIs powered by OPA.